Highlights

 Learn from the best

-QUT's expert teaching staff collectively represent a diverse range of knowledge, and this major is backed by the latest evidence-based research from the Childhood in Changing Contexts research group.
-QUT has also been chosen to lead the Australian Research Centre of Excellence for the Digital Child, working to ensure children growing up in the digital age are healthy, educated, and connected.
+The expert teaching staff at QUT collectively represent a diverse range of knowledge, and this major is backed by the latest evidence-based research from the QUT-led Australian Research Centre of Excellence for the Digital Child, working to ensure children growing up in the digital age are healthy, educated, and connected.

 Explore this course